 In fact, it doesn’t mean anything, because all the above is just stuff.

-Best wishes from both of us.
-We’re taking a well-deserved break and will see you in the New Year.
+Best wishes from both of us and we’ll see you in the New Year.